 Los Cabos Flights:

-VIRGIN AMERICA, CONTINENTAL, UNITED, U.S. AIR, ALASKA, AMERICAN and AEROMEXICO are some of the airlines that serve Los Cabos (airport code SJD).
+VIRGIN AMERICA, CONTINENTAL, UNITED, U.S. AIR, ALASKA, AMERICAN and AEROMEXICO (DELTA) are some of the airlines that serve Los Cabos (airport code SJD).
 Once you arrive at Los Cabos you can get to La Ventana by rental car or taxi.
 If you are taking a taxi, make sure you tell the driver that it is not "LAS VENTANAS," (which is near Los Cabos) but LA VENTANA (which is near Los Planes/La Paz)

 Also, be sure to have a price agreed on prior to getting on board.
 The drive is about 2 hours.
 We work with specific taxi companies that offer better prices than what you would get at the airport.
 Round trip (RT) ground transfer cost is about $260 for up to 3 passengers plus $10 per extra person for 4-10 passengers.
 There is also a local web blast where visitors get ride shares together.
 We are working with one of our taxi companies to get daily shuttle going from/to La Ventana, more details soon.

 Drive out of airport and turn right, you will be on Hwy 1 heading toward La Paz.
 When you get to the whale tail monument bear right at the signs for La Paz Centro/ Los Cabos and you will be on Blvd Las Garzas (also called Blvd Agustin Olachea) Follow it to where you will turn right on Blvd Luis D. Colosio.
-Continue out of La Paz and it turns into Hwy 286 to San Jose de Los Planes.
+Continue out of La Paz and it turns into Hwy 286 to SJ de Los Planes.
 You will know you are on the right road when you pass the Pepsi and Coca Cola bottling plants.
 The road heads up the mountains then drops into the Los Planes valley, where you will have your first view of La Ventana bay.
-About half an hour out of La Paz you'll see a paved road on the left that is signed El Sargento.
+In about half an hour from La Paz you'll see a paved road on the left that is signed El Sargento.
 Turn left.
 Then follow the Home Stretch directions.

-FROM LOS CABOS ( Click to see map ):
+FROM LOS CABOS AIRPORT ( Click to see map ):

 68km; pass town of Los Barriles, stay on Hwy 1.